ozakman/FullStackOpen/part3/README.md

 # Part 3 Content

 #### Summary: Backend, implementing functionality on the server side of the stack.
-implementing a simple REST API in Node.js by using the Express library, and storing the application's data in a MongoDB database.
+Implementing a simple REST API in Node.js by using the Express library, and storing the application's data in a MongoDB database.
 Deploying the application to the internet.

 #### Topics of this chapter: